sciencehistory/kithe/guides/forms.md

 Kithe provides it's own `Kithe::FormBuilder` simple_form builder, with added kithe functionality, which you can use automatically with the provided helper method `kithe_form_for` instead of `simple_form_for`.
 Some of the generated HTML assumes bootstrap 4 -- [include bootstrap](https://github.com/twbs/bootstrap-rubygem) in your app, and generate bootstrap 4 simple_form configuration with `rails generate simple_form:install --bootstrap`.
 This will also generate configuration for a simple_form wrapper called `vertical_collection`, which kithe generators use as default.

+This guide is about the form builder, but on the back-end see also Kithe's extensions to Rails "Strong Params", [Kithe::Parameters](../app/models/kithe/parameters.rb).

 ## Repeatable input fields

 Your Kithe::Work or other Kithe::Models may use attr_json _array_ attributes -- either simple strings, or sometimes an array of nested/compound models.
 You want to to provide a form that lets the user add or remove these elements, to make multiples.